Katie Manning: Poet, Musician, and Professor

 Thanks for joining us, Katie!
 Keep writing and performing, and we’ll keep tuning in!–Nancy

-Enter Katie’s How to Play poetry chapbook giveaway below!
+Katie’s How to Play poetry chapbook giveaway contest closed, and Carol Alwood is the winner!